 Loss of Consortium

-These are only a few instances of marital changes that could give rise to a Georgia, Atlanta, loss of consortium claim.
-If your relationship has changed, an experienced personal injury lawyer from our law firm can determine whether you have a loss of consortium claim and prepare your case.
+These are just a few examples of how a marriage may be impacted and give rise to a loss of consortium claim in Atlanta, Georgia.
+If your relationship has been significantly affected, an experienced Atlanta personal injury attorney can evaluate your situation and determine whether you have a valid claim.

 Image Of A Stressed Woman At A Computer

-What Does Consortium Mean In Marriage?
+What Does “Consortium” Mean in Marriage?

 What Does Consortium Mean in Legal Terms?